-Eric Holt-Giménez has been Executive Director of Food First since 2006.
+Eric Holt-Giménez was Executive Director of Food First from 2006 to 2019.
 He is the editor of the Food First book Food Movements Unite!
 Strategies to Transform Our Food Systems; co-author of Food Rebellions!
 Crisis and the Hunger for Justice with Raj Patel and Annie Shattuck; and author of the book Campesino a Campesino: Voices from Latin America’s Farmer to Farmer Movement for Sustainable Agriculture and of many academic, magazine and news articles.
 Of Basque and Puerto Rican heritage, Eric grew up milking cows and pitching hay in Point Reyes, CA, where he learned that putting food on the table is hard work.
 After studying rural education and biology at the University of Oregon and Evergreen State College, he traveled through Mexico and Central America, where he was drawn to the simple life of small-scale farmers.

 Successful social movements are formed by integrating activism with livelihoods.
 These integrated movements create the sustained social pressure that produces political will—the key to changing the structures that presently work against sustainability.